 This breed comprises numerous breed types.
 They differ in size, color, head types, and hair types.
 Central Asians tend to form a social group, consisting of different members bearing different duties; thus puppies with different working qualities are normally born in the same litter.
 These breed features, as well as different traditional names for the breed, give grounds for complications with breed standard.
 Most important, purebred Central Asians have unique breed characteristics.
 Breed-specific dog anatomy includes exclusive features, such as very noticeable extremely flexible joints, false ribs, specific head set, and very strong neck with massive dewlap.
 Expressive, almost human eyes, revealing inimitable intelligence, finish the portrait.

 Central Asian Shepherd dogs are still in demand as livestock guardians, though not nearly as much as they used to be.
-These dogs, to differing degrees, are protective against human intruders; they are very territorial, safe with children; they love and respect elderly people, protect all small animals from predators, and are very gentle with family members.
+These dogs, to differing degrees, are protective against human intruders; they are very territorial, safe with children (with responsible supervision); they love and respect elderly people, protect all small animals from predators, and are very gentle with family members.

 Dogs for personal protection or working dogs originated from livestock guardian dogs, selectively bred by Russian breed experts for working abilities.
 As a result, they excel in obedience, territory protection, and personal protection, and are very intelligent.
 As such, they make perfect house dogs.
 They do not need any complicated training to learn basic house rules, and treat the owner with the same great respect with which their ancestors treated the herder.
 These dogs were introduced to the worldwide sheep breeding community with great success.